Peter Sellers: Death

 On 21 July 1980, Sellers arrived in London from Geneva.
 He checked into the Dorchester hotel before visiting Golders Green Crematorium for the first time to see the location of his parents' ashes.
 He had plans to attend a reunion dinner with his Goon Show partners Milligan and Secombe, scheduled for the evening of 22 July.
 On the day of the dinner, Sellers took lunch in his hotel suite and shortly afterward collapsed from a heart attack.
 He was taken to the Middlesex Hospital, London, and died just after midnight on 24 July 1980, aged 54.

 Following Sellers's death, fellow actor Richard Attenborough said that Sellers "had the genius comparable to Chaplin", while the Boulting brothers considered Sellers as "a man of enormous gifts; and these gifts he gave to the world.
 For them, he is assured of a place in the history of art as entertainment."
 Burt Kwouk, who appeared as Cato in the Pink Panther films, stated that "Peter was a well-loved actor in Britain ... the day he died, it seemed that the whole country came to a stop.
 Everywhere you went, the fact that Peter had died seemed like an umbrella over everything".
 Director Blake Edwards thought that "Peter was brilliant.
 He had an enormous facility for finding really unusual, unique facets of the character he was playing".
 Sellers's friend and Goon Show colleague Spike Milligan was too upset to speak to the press at the time of Sellers's death, while fellow Goon Harry Secombe said, "I'm shattered.
 Peter was such a tremendous artist.
 He had so much talent, it just oozed out of him".
 In dark humour, referring to the missed dinner the Goons had planned, he added, "Anything to avoid paying for dinner".
-Secombe later declared to journalists, "Bluebottle is deaded now".
+In a reference to one of The Goon Shows recurring catchphrases, Secombe later declared to journalists, "Bluebottle is deaded now".
 Milligan later said that "it's hard to say this, but he died at the right time."

 A private funeral service was held at Golders Green Crematorium on 26 July, conducted by Sellers's old friend, Canon John Hester.
 Sellers's final joke was the playing of "In the Mood" by Glenn Miller, a tune which all the Goons hated; he knew they would have to sit there in silence and listen to it.
 A memorial service was held at St Martin-in-the-Fields on 8 September 1980—what would have been Sellers's 55th birthday.
 Close friend Lord Snowdon read the twenty-third Psalm, Harry Secombe sang "Bread of Heaven", and the eulogy was read by David Niven.